BRICS ACADEMIC FORUM

 • Jhanvi TRIPATHI (India), Associate Fellow, Observer Research Foundation (ORF)

-• Ya TAN (China), Deputy Director of the BRICS Research Center, University of International Business and Economics
+• TAN Ya (China), Deputy Director of the BRICS Research Center, University of International Business and Economics

 • Ronney NCWADI (South Africa), Professor, Nelson Mandela University